 - Blog posts: insightful articles that are full of expert advice provide a lot of value to your potential customers who have come looking for help for their issues AND are a mighty SEO resource

-- Infographics: pretty much a summary of every blog post can be presented in a visually stunning infographic packed with stats and data
+- Infographics: most blog post ideas can be presented in a visually stunning infographic packed with stats and data

 - Videos: a type of content with the most powerful conversion abilities

-At the second stage of the funnel, a business begins to nurture the relationship with the potential client and the education on your offering intensifies.
+At the second stage of the funnel, you begin to nurture the relationship with the potential user and the education on your offering intensifies.

-Creating shareable content with great learning potential is what optimizes the funnel even further.
+Optimizing shareable content with great learning potential is what you can do at this stage of the funnel, including:

 - Case studies: very heavily infused with data, this type of content gathers and collects stats and other info that give a specific view into the workings of your product or service